 One of the most important features of an LMS is its ability to streamline communication between learners and instructors.
 Such systems, besides facilitating online learning, tracking learning progress, providing digital learning tools, and sometimes selling content, may be used to provide different communication features.

-Suppliers LMS - Learning Management System
+Vendors LMS - Learning Management System